bitcointranscripts/bitcointranscripts/misc/spacechains-permissionless-blockchains-for-bitcoin.md

 And then maybe finally, you will have some kind of DNS chain where you may be like a .com or something where you store your URLs and you sell them onwards to other people.
 And what you can do is you can kind of like, you can chain these chains.
 And as I said earlier, what happens is that the children always have to validate the parents.
-So DNS number three is kind of, you have to validate DNS number two and DNS number one and the space in the middle and the Bitcoin blockchain, all of that.
+So DNS number three is kind of, you have to validate DNS number two and DNS number one and the spacechain in the middle and the Bitcoin blockchain, all of that.
 So it becomes kind of like a lower tier DNS, essentially.
 So you can think of maybe there's DNS all the way to the end that only Bitcoiners use or something.
 And then DNS number one is maybe like the .com of DNS, something like that.